Lake Louise Ice Skating: Everything You Need to Know

 Lake Louise is Maintained Daily

 The Fairmont Chateau Lake Louise maintains the ice rink on Lake Louise daily.
 They clear it every morning of snowfall and keep it maintained from around mid-December all the way to mid-April, depending on conditions.
+There’s no set open date for their little natural rink, it’s all based on the weather conditions.

 They even have a Zamboni (a machine that resurfaces the ice).
 This means that every so often, they bust out the Zamboni and shave a thin layer off the top, washing the ice, and this replaces the top with a fresh layer of water that will freeze and look crystal clear.

 This is quite a contrast coming from the other frozen lakes in Banff.
 Lake Minnewanka, Two Jack Lake, and Vermilion are all beautiful lakes to ice skate on.
-The problem is once they freeze, and then get covered by what feels like neverending snowfall in the winter, and they aren’t good to ice skate on anymore.
+The problem is once they freeze, and then get covered by what feels like never-ending snowfall in the winter, and they aren’t good to ice skate on anymore.

 There are so many great lakes in the Rockies where you can skate in the winter.
 Gap Lake, Spray Lakes, Goat Pond, and Johnson Lake are some of my favorites in the area.
 The key to skating on these lakes is to get to them right after they freeze (but safe enough to skate on) but before a large snowfall covers up the ice.